Inkala/insurance-manager/README.md

 For this test I chose to use [Node](https://nodejs.org/) with [Express](https://expressjs.com/) for the server side and [MongoDB](https://www.mongodb.com/) with [Mongoose](https://mongoosejs.com/) for the database.

-For fetching the information from the URL I used [axios](https://github.com/axios/axios), for the encrypting of the password I use [Bcrypt](https://github.com/kelektiv/node.bcrypt.js) and I added some testing with [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
+For fetching the information from the URL I used [axios](https://github.com/axios/axios) and for the encrypting of the password I use [Bcrypt](https://github.com/kelektiv/node.bcrypt.js).

 ### Success